Illusions in G Major

-"Illusions in G Major" is a song recorded by Electric Light Orchestra (ELO) and is track eight on the band's highly acclaimed 1974 album Eldorado.
+"Illusions in G Major" is a song recorded by Electric Light Orchestra (ELO) and is track eight on the band's 1974 album Eldorado.

 It was used as the B-side to the popular hit "Can't Get It Out of My Head", a 1975 hit in the United States.
 The song clocks in at 2:37, making it one of the shortest on the album.
 The theme of the song is about a rock star talking to his psychiatrist about his mysterious visions, he even mentions "I heard the crew a hummin' tunes that sounded like The Rolling Stones and Leonard Cohen", then also "I heard the pilot saying, poems that were written by John Keats and Robert Browning".

+Rolling Stone critic Ken Barnes called it a "skillful, power-packed Fifties-style rocker with intriguing lyrics."
+Phonograph Record critic Michael Davis said that it "really rocks out."

 It was remastered and included in 2000 by Jeff Lynne on the box set compilation Flashback.